AIgree

 • negative ●●●○○ privacy

-Direct messages not encrypted
+Messages not end-to-end encrypted

-Self-service deletion tools
+Self-service account deletion

 • positive ●●○○○ privacy